-The AIDAN Lab cultivates a collaborative and mentorship-centered environment that empowers students to proficiently develop the necessary skills for top-notch research.
-Headed by Dr. Heather M. Brown, an autistic researcher specializing in autism, our diverse research team comprises numerous students, volunteers, and community members.
+Headed by Dr. Heather M. Brown, an autistic researcher specializing in autism, our diverse research network comprises numerous faculty, students, volunteers, and community members.

 If you wish to show your support for our efforts, kindly consider making a donation!

-Any individual whose neurological configuration differs from the norm
+Any individual whose neurological makeup differs from the norm (such as autism or ADHD)

 The biological fact that all brains are different